FEUP-practices/performances-app/README.md

 ### Buy a ticket

 - [ ] Buy a ticket
+- [ ] Reload list of performances and see that the seat number has been updated
 - [ ] See that the ticket have been bought and saved correctly
 - [ ] Try to buy more than 5 tickets of the same performance
 - [ ] See that the ticket have been saved correctly